daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-11-17-E5-Time-Series-Data-QC.md

 - Sample was not able to be processed due to spilling or errors in processing
 - Typos in the data frame for colony ID

-All of these issues can be traced through looking at the `completeness.Rmd` outcputs as well as the notebook photographs.
+All of these issues can be traced through looking at the `completeness.Rmd` outputs as well as the notebook photographs.

 My notes and tracking of completeness as well as "answers" to missing data can be seen in [this excel document in our Git repo](https://github.com/urol-e5/timeseries/blob/master/metadata/E5_QC.xlsx).